The Big Picture On Credit References:

 • A single parent and their college-age son

-Here’s a general rule of thumb: whoever is signing the lease should provide a credit reference, and one or two references per person typically suffices.
+Here’s a general rule of thumb: whoever is signing the lease should provide a credit reference, and one or two references per person typically suffice.
 Obtaining a criminal background report on all those over the age of eighteen can help as well.

 By signing their name on a rental agreement, a tenant is agreeing to the landlord’s housing terms, including the responsibility of paying rent.
 Whoever holds that responsibility, whether that’s one person or multiple, should absolutely provide a credit reference.